aas-core-works/design-docs/docs/general-design-decisions.md

 ## Versioning

-The base name is `aasx-core`.
+The base name is `aas-core`.

 We use the schema:

 ```
-aasx-core{AAS version}-{language version}-{optional runtime version}
+aas-core{AAS version}-{language version}-{optional runtime version}
 ```

 For example:

-* `aasx-core2-java15` is the aasx-core library supporting the specification of the [asset administration shell] version 2 and Java 15.
+* `aas-core2-java15` is the aas-core library supporting the specification of the [asset administration shell] version 2 and Java 15.
-* Analogously, `aasx-core3-csharp8-dotnet5` is the aasx-core library supporting the specification of the [asset administration shell] version 3, C# version 8 and the runtime .NET 5.
+* Analogously, `aas-core3-csharp8-dotnet5` is the aas-core library supporting the specification of the [asset administration shell] version 3, C# version 8 and the runtime .NET 5.

 We follow [Semantic Versioning] for the versioning of the library.
 The version X.Y.Z indicates: